macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 developers decides to start a new adventure to keep the system independent from other distro in order to have a better control of the system and avoid that external changes could be dangerous in the Macaroni OS itself.
-Obviously, starting from zero was not possible, and so, based of the expirience get in Funtoo we have applied the first changed to the *metatools*, *ego* needed to create the base for what is been developed in one year and that will be evolved again in the future.
+Obviously, starting from zero was not possible, and so, based of the experience get in Funtoo we have applied the first changed to the *metatools*, *ego* needed to create the base for what is been developed in one year and that will be evolved again in the future.
 But having a clear target, trying to join the two worlds and create a gate between the Anise/binary stack and the sourced-based world of MARK.
 But not only this, the